matthisholleville/ava/README.md

             botToken: ${SLACK_BOT_TOKEN}
     ```
     - **If you use Kubernetes dont forget to create the K8s secret for Slack** `kubectl create secret generic slack-secret --from-literal=validation-token=$(echo $SLACK_VALIDATION_TOKEN) --from-literal=bot-token=$(echo $SLACK_BOT_TOKEN)`
-3. Start A.V.A in server mode with a publicly accessible URL so Slack can send events.
+3. Start Ava in server mode with a publicly accessible URL so Slack can send events.
 4. On the `Event Subscriptions` page, enable events and add your URL in the `Request URL` section (`$MY_URL/event/slack`).
 5. Further down on the same page, open the `Subscribe to bot events` section and add the permissions `message:channels` and `message:groups`.
 6. On the `OAuth & Permissions` page, add the scopes `chat:write`, `users.profile:read`, and `users:read`.
 7. Install your app into the desired channel(s).

 You can test the setup by sending a direct message to your bot: `@Ava Bot Hello how are you today?`.
-You should see A.V.A react to the event in its logs and send a Slack message containing `👀`.
+You should see Ava react to the event in its logs and send a Slack message containing `👀`.

-### Interacting with A.V.A
+### Interacting with Ava

-To start interacting with A.V.A, you can:
+To start interacting with Ava, you can:
 - Begin your message by mentioning it: `@Ava Bot my pod example is crashlooping.
 Do we have any runbook to understand & fix the problem?`
 - Configure AlertManager to send a Slack message.
-A.V.A will respond not only when mentioned but also to messages from other bots.
+Ava will respond not only when mentioned but also to messages from other bots.

 </details>